SteveDoyle2/pyNastran/docs/html_docs/index.rst

 as well as stress and strain.

-The **Python OP4** reader/writer supports reading ASCII/binary sparse and dense matrices, and writing ASCII matrices..
+The **Python OP4** reader/writer supports reading ASCII/binary sparse and dense matrices, and writing ASCII matrices.

-A simple GUI has been developed that can view BDF models and display static/dynamic stress/strain/displacement/eignevectors (they must be real!) results from the OP2.
+A simple GUI has been developed that can view BDF models and display static/dynamic displacement/eignevectors (real/complex) and stress/strain (real) results from the OP2.
 Additionally, AVUS, Cart3d, Usm3d, Tetgen, STL, and Panair are somewhat supported and included for use.